codemitdjango/Kafka-Memes-auf-TikTok/README.md

-## Data for Project Work at Leipzig University
+# Data for Project Work at Leipzig University
+SoSe 2025

-# Kafka Memes on TikTok
+## Kafka Memes on TikTok